 When is the Rose Bowl Flea Market open?
 Every second Sunday of every month.
 So, mark your calendars.

 And, plan accordingly.
 Start your day here early.
-Especially if it’s going to be a hot day because when that sun comes out, it’s blazing hot.
+Especially if it’s going to be a hot day.
+When that sun comes out, it’s blazing hot.
 Also, wear comfortable shoes as you’ll be walking, a lot.

 Once you’re done at the flea market, you can head to Old Town for some lunch or early dinner.